IISF-SIF/Narad/Dataset/README.md

 ## RAGDatabase

-RAGDatabase is the heart and soul of Bhuvan, housing a collection of meticulously categorized and segmented data scraped from various websites.
+RAGDatabase is the heart and soul of Bhuvan, housing a collection of meticulously categorized and segmented data scraped from Bhuvan websites.
 Each piece is tailor-made for easy retrieval, ensuring Bhuvan's responses are as sharp as a ninja's shuriken! 🥷📚

 ## SFT - Synthetic Fine-Tuning